Frequently asked questions

 Can I get travel insurance to cover COVID-19?

 It is very important to have comprehensive travel insurance when booking your next holiday, and we require all those travelling with us to have an appropriate policy.
 We can put you in contact with our preferred insurance partner, Campbell Irvine, who offer cover for many COVID-19 situations.
-See our insurance page here for more information.
+Visit our travel insurance page for more information.

 What if I or a close family member gets COVID-19 or have been told to self-isolate before I am due to go on my holiday?